lana-z/oh-kale-no-backend/README.md

 5. Submit a pull request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.